Bills: Safety Damar Hamlin showing 'remarkable improvement'

 “While still critically ill, he has demonstrated that he appears to be neurologically intact,” the Bills said in a statement.
 “His lungs continue to heal and he is making steady progress.”

-Bills rookie cornerback Kaiir Elam also posted a message on his Twitter account that said Hamlin “is doing better, awake and showing signs of improvement.”

-The developments came as the Bills were scheduled to return to practice on Thursday for the first time since Hamlin collapsed after his heart stopped while making a tackle and was rushed to the University of Cincinnati Medical Center during the first quarter of Buffalo’s game against the Bengals on Monday night.
+The developments came as the Bills were scheduled to return to practice on Thursday for the first time since Hamlin collapsed when his heart stopped after making a tackle and was rushed to the University of Cincinnati Medical Center during the first quarter of Buffalo’s game against the Bengals on Monday night.

-The second-year player has spent the past two days sedated and listed in critical condition.

-The Bills’ announcement comes as they prepare to play a home game against the New England Patriots on Sunday.
+Bills rookie cornerback Kaiir Elam posted a message Thursday on his Twitter account that said Hamlin “is doing better, awake and showing signs of improvement.”

+Numerous players across the league — former teammates and those who didn’t know Hamlin until Monday — voiced their support, while saying they were shaken by what happened.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL